timblazing/weather-radar/README.md

 - Real-time weather radar data from RainViewer API
 - Interactive dark-themed map using Leaflet.js
 - Animated radar timeline with play/pause controls
+- Search bar for US States and all 195 countries.
+- Favorite button to save your preferred default map view.
 - Responsive design that works on both desktop and mobile devices
 - Custom-styled controls for better visibility
 - Keyboard controls for frame-by-frame navigation